 Keep your live session structured, and prepare something that you can work with relatively fast and spontaneously.
 Clean up the tracks and have a birds eye view on everything that is happening.

 This way you can relax and concentrate on the live-show, and even if things go haywire, you’ll be equipped to deal with the issue in a professional and fast manner.

 Be sure to practice the backing-track usage in several run-throughs.
 Enact mistakes and break-downs in hardware and find a way of dealing with issues like that.

-If everything runs well, there will be a common thread running through the whole show – this should already be evident when rehearsing the set.
-Try to get a feeling for the way sounds and backing tracks pop into focus and then submerge back into the mix.
+If everything runs well, there will be a common thread running through the whole show.
+This should already be evident when rehearsing the set.
+Try to get a feeling for the way sounds and backing tracks pop into focus.
+Then submerge it back into the mix.

 Get the leveling right with a live pro